Cylindrical model structures: Acknowledgements

 \begin{cor} Let $\cylinder = \big( \cyl, i_0, i_1, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$ compatible with $p$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s, \big)$ compatible with $p$, and an upper left connection structure $\Gamma_{ul}$.
 Let $\cocylinder = \big( \cocyl, e_0, e_1, c \big)$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$.
 Suppose that $\cylinder$ is left adjoint to $\cocylinder$, and that the adjunction between $\cyl$ and $\cocyl$ is compatible with $p$ and $c$.

 Let \ar{a,a_{0},j_{0}} and \ar{a,a_{1},j_{1}} be arrows of $\cl{A}$ which are fibrations with respect to $\cocylinder$.

-Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$ such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cocylinder$.
-Then $f$ is moreover a homotopy equivalence over $a$ with respect to $\cocylinder$ and $(j_{0},j_{1})$. \end{cor}
+Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$, such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cocylinder$.